+University of California, Los Angeles Electrical Engineering Department 56-125B Engineering IV Building Box 951594 Los Angeles, California 90095-1594 E-mail: puneet@ee.ucla.edu Abstract.
 Overlay control is becoming increasingly more important with the scaling of technology.
 It has become even more critical and more challenging with the move toward multiple-patterning lithography, where overlay translates into CD variability.
 Design rules and overlay have strong interaction and can have a considerable impact on the design area, yield, and performance.
-This paper offers a framework to study this interaction and evaluate the overall design impact of rules, overlay characteristics, and overlay control options.
-The framework can also be used for designing informed, design-aware overlay metrology and control strategies.
-In this work, The framework was used to explore the design impact of LELE double-patterning rules and poly-line end extension rule defined between poly and active layer for different overlay characteristics (i.e., within-field vs. field-to-field overlay) and different overlay models at the 14nm node.
+We study this interaction and evaluate the overall design impact of rules, overlay characteristics, and overlay control options.
+For this purpose, we developed a model for yield loss from overlay that considers overlay residue after correction and the breakdown between field-to-field and within-field overlay; the model is then incorporated into a general design-rule evaluation framework to study the overlay/design interaction.
+The framework can be employed to optimize design rules and more accurately project overlay-control requirements of the manufacturing process.
+The framework is used to explore the design impact of litho-etch litho-etch double-patterning rules and poly line-end extension rule defined between poly and active layer for different overlay characteristics (i.e., within-field versus field-to-field overlay) and different overlay models at the 14-nm node.
 Interesting conclusions can be drawn from our results.
-For example, one result shows that increasing the minimum mask-overlap length by 1nm would allow the use of a third-order wafer/sixth-order field-level overlay model instead of a sixth-order wafer/sixth-order field-level model with negligible impact on design.
+For example, one result shows that increasing the minimum mask-overlap length by 1 nm would allow the use of a third-order wafer/ sixth-order field-level overlay model instead of a sixth-order wafer/sixthorder field-level model with negligible impact on design. © 2013 Society of Photo-Optical Instrumentation Engineers (SPIE) [DOI: 10.1117/1.JMM.12.3.033014]